 That’s it.
 OK to make it a day ahead of time.
 Like many soups it gets better after sitting a few hours or a day.

 The cheese topping is the opportunity for a Pacific Northwest touch (or skip the cheese entirely).
 Julia suggests Parmesan and/or Gruyere which are local if you live in France.
 If there’s a locally made cheese that you like, try it.
 I used Mt.
 Townsend’s Trailhead with a little parm mixed in; Beecher’s jack or cheddar would be good; Sea Breeze’s Vache de Vashon or their Alpine goat cheese; Port Madison’s Goat Farm & Dairy is a source of excellent local cheese available at Farmers Markets most weekends.
-Though not traditional with this onion soup, goat cheese would be something to try.
-Goat Cheese and Onion are delicious together in a tart – it ought to translate to this soup as well.
+Goat cheese would be something to try.
+Goat Cheese and onios are delicious together in a tart – it ought to translate to this soup as well.
 If anyone out there tries it, let me know.

 Alliums’ Health Benefits: